 “An FCPA enforcement action in many cases now is not the end of the day but in many respects, the opening of a whole new day in terms of potential civil causes of action,” he said.

 Pemex’s lawsuit accused Siemens and SK Engineering of racketeering violations.
 Another defendant is Conproca, S.A.
 De C.V., a Mexican joint-venture between Siemens and SK that was created to bid for the state oil company’s refinery contract.
 Conproca is 85 percent owned by SK, according to the complaint.

 Pemex contends that bribes caused cost overruns that were a “significant component” of an arbitration with Conproca, according to the court papers.

-A spokeswoman for Siemens had no immediate comment, while an SK representative could not be reached.
-Tom Goldstein, a lawyer for Pemex, had no immediate comment.
-A lawyer for Conproca did not immediately respond to requests for comment.
+Guenter Gaugler, a spokesman for Siemens, and officials with Mexico City-based Pemex declined comment.
+An SK representative could not be reached.
+A lawyer for Conproca did not respond to requests for comment.

 Conproca, which has been seeking to recover $530 million in the arbitration with Pemex, filed a lawsuit, also in New York federal court, in December 2011 seeking to confirm an award on liability.

 In the arbitration, Conproca asserted claims for payment for work done beyond the scope of the contract and for costs arising out of delays and disruptions caused by Pemex.
 The lawsuit remains pending.